apache/trafficcontrol/docs/source/api/servers_id_queue_update.rst

 *******************************
 ``servers/{{ID}}/queue_update``
 *******************************
-.. deprecated:: 1.1
-	Use the ``PUT`` method of the :ref:`to-api-servers-id` endpoint instead.
+.. caution:: In the vast majority of cases, it is advisable that the ``PUT`` method of the :ref:`to-api-servers-id` endpoint be used instead.

 ``POST``
 ========
-Queue or dequeue updates for a specific server.
+:term:`Queue` or dequeue updates for a specific server.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"